MTD-group/cmpuc/README.md

 <img src="/cmpuc/examples/isoslice.png" width="500" >

 3. The pyramid base plane is an isoluminant slice of the perceptually uniform color space.
-Lower signal shrinks the triangle towards the black point, *i.e.* the point of the pyramid
+Lower signal shrinks the triangle towards the black point, *i.e.* the point of the pyramid.

 ## Using Real Data ##
-In our EDS example (*EDS_example.py*) from our [paper](Will_be_on_ArXiv_soon), we use the same isoluminant triangle base as in the previus example we can see how the chemical mapping performs with real data.
+In our EDS example (*EDS_example.py*) from our [paper](Will_be_on_ArXiv_soon), we use the same isoluminant triangle base as in the previus example.
+We now see how the chemical mapping performs with real data.

 <img src="/cmpuc/examples/EDS_example/EDS_map.png" width="400" ><img src="/cmpuc/examples/EDS_example/mixing_triangle.png" width="400" >